MMIV-ML/fastMONAI/README.md

 # Getting started

-The best way to get started using fastMONAI is to dive into our beginner-friendly [video](https://fastmonai.no/tutorial_beginner_video).
+The best way to get started using fastMONAI is to read the [paper](https://www.sciencedirect.com/science/article/pii/S2665963823001203) and dive into our beginner-friendly [video](https://fastmonai.no/tutorial_beginner_video).
 For a deeper understanding and hands-on experience, our comprehensive instructional notebooks will walk you through model training for various tasks like classification, regression, and segmentation.
 See the docs at https://fastmonai.no for more information.

 | Notebook                                                                                                                                                                                                                                     | 1-Click Notebook                                                                                                                                                                                   |
 |:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|